dxw/contracts/agreements/govpress.md

             service relies;
         2. Changes to your site which constitute new functionality;
-        3. In any particular month, any of the services in clause 8 after the Time Allowance has been exceeded;
+        3. In any particular month, any of the services in clause 8 after the Time Allowance has been exceeded.
-        4. TODO?

     2. You agree that occasional unavailability of your site is not something that can reasonably be avoided.